throughput-ec/crossResourceGithubScraper/python_packages/scrapeGithubPython.md

 We put together the API request and send it out with the authorized token.
 We use information from the response to write a CSV file with the relevant results.
-Each line in the "scrapeGitResults.csv" file represents a single connection between two packages, and the URL to the file where the "import <package_name>" was found.
+Each line in the ```scrapeGitResults.csv``` file represents a single connection between two packages, and the URL to the file where the ```import package_name``` was found.

 ```python
 def send_query(packList, ghtoken):